Kong/kubernetes-ingress-controller/FEATURE_GATES.md

 while still pointing to the same Kubernetes `Service`.
 A single `KongServiceFacade` may be used in multiple `Ingress`es and customization done through the `KongServiceFacade`'s annotations will be honored in all of them on a single Kong Service level (no need to duplicate annotations in multiple `Ingress`es).

+A recommended, generally available alternative to `KongServiceFacade` exists: you can create several Kubernetes `Service`s with the same selector. `KongServiceFacade` should be useful if you are unable to use the `Service` alternative.
+Reasons known at the moment of writing are: using certain mesh solutions (Consul Connect) that [impose a "single service only" requirement](https://github.com/hashicorp/consul-k8s/issues/68) and (hypothetical) performance implications of repetitive kube-proxy reconciliation.

 For a complete example of using `KongServiceFacade` for customizing `Service` authentication methods, please refer to the [kong-service-facade.yaml] manifest in our examples.